 - Measurements and their errors

 - Particles and Radiation

 - Waves and Optics

 - Mechanics

 - Materials

 - Electricity

 - Further Mechanics

 - Thermal Physics

 - Fields

-- Nuclear Physics
+- Nuclear Physics and Radioactivity

-- An optional topic (usually Turning Points in Physics or Astrophysics)
+- Turning Points in Physics (St Aidan's) or Astrophysics (St John Fishers).

-Through Particles and Radiation many new ideas will be introduced including quarks, antiparticles and quantum concepts such as the photoelectric effect and wave-particle duality.
+Through Particles and Radiation, many new ideas will be introduced including quarks, antiparticles and quantum concepts such as the photoelectric effect and wave-particle duality.
 We will also cover many of the fundamental aspects of Physics.
 Although many topics covered will be familiar from GCSE they are developed further for greater appreciation of the ideas.
 Concepts encountered will be Equations of Motion, Newton's Laws, Work, Power, Momentum, Hooke's Law, Longitudinal and Transverse Waves, Refraction, Diffraction and Interference, Current, Voltage, Resistance, Resistivity and much more besides.